Red Smith (sportswriter): Later life and family

 During The New York Times years, Smith's writing style became shorter, drier, and more concise.
 He believed that his columns in earlier years had rambled too much and took forever to get to the point.
 He also became more cynical in his beliefs ("I used to go too far in holding up athletes as flawless gods") and in the last years started increasingly criticizing the treatment of players by team owners and management, no doubt motivated by past criticism that he had gone out of his way to justify owners' behavior.
 He also denounced the International Olympic Committee as a 19th-century relic.

 Smith's January 4, 1980, column called for the boycott by the US of the Summer Olympics in Moscow, making him the first sportswriter to do so.
 President Jimmy Carter announced a few weeks later that the US would not attend the games that summer, in protest of the Soviet invasion of Afghanistan.

 Smith lived the last years of his life in New Canaan, Connecticut.
 On January 11, 1982, Smith announced that he would cut down to three columns a week, stating that "We shall see whether the quality improves."
 Four days later, he died of heart failure in Stamford, Connecticut.
 Smith is buried in Stamford's Long Ridge Union Cemetery.

 Red Smith School (4K through 8th grades) in Green Bay, Wisconsin, is named in his honor.
 Also named in his honor is the Red Smith Handicap, a Thoroughbred horse race annually run at Aqueduct Racetrack in Queens, New York.

 Smith realized the significance of sports in the American culture.
 He once stated the following: “Sports is not really a play world.
 I think it’s the real world.
 The people we’re writing about in professional sports, they’re suffering and living and dying and loving, and trying to make their way through life just as the bricklayers and politicians are.”
-He also said "It is no coincidence that the largest surviving monument of the ancient Greeks and Romans is the Coliseum in Rome, the Yankees Stadium of its time."
+He also said "It is no coincidence that the largest surviving monument of the ancient Greeks and Romans is the Colosseum in Rome, the Yankee Stadium of its time."